Semior001/txx/README.md

 That implies that only contextual database methods are supported.

-For using the `TxManager` you have `driver.Driver` to be exported and passed. to the `NewTxManager`.
+For using the `TxManager` you have `driver.Driver` to be exported and passed to the `NewTxManager`.

 **Warning:** despite that this package is quite handy, I strongly do not recommend